Cycleway 4: Tower Bridge to Rotherhithe Roundabout

 This section is the first completed section of Cycleway 4 and was opened on 25 September 2020.
 It consists of a fully segregated bidirectional path and was built between July 2019 and September 2020, with construction interrupted between March and June 2020 due to COVID-19.
 The section links up with Cycleway 14 to Canada Water, and Quietway 14 (which may become Cycleway 4), to Blackfriars Road, which further connects with Cycleway 6 on Blackfriars Road and Cycle Superhighway 7 on Southwark Bridge Road.
 The section will also connect with the Streetspace for London temporary cycle lane on Tooley Street.

 Lower Road

 This section of Cycleway 4 was not included in the original 2017 consultation, instead included in the Rotherhithe Movement Plan consultation in 2019, and is consequently further from construction.
 Southwark council is currently reviewing the consultation with TfL.
 A temporary version of Cycleway 4 will be implemented in order to respond to the COVID-19 pandemic.
+However, the construction was eventually delayed due to financial uncertainty of TfL.
+The construction works were started in November 2022 with the announcement from the Walking and Cycling Commissioner and the section was expected to be completed in the autumn of 2023.

 Evelyn Street

 The section was consulted on in the 2017 consultation but had not progressed to construction before the COVID-19 pandemic halted projects.
 A temporary version of this section was announced with construction planned to start in March 2021.
 However, this did not occur, with TfL instead announcing permanent construction of the lane beginning Summer 2021.
+The construction was completed and opened in September 2022.